 The type of note (eighth note, quarter note, half note) is not taken into account in the name of the note.

 dCode retains ownership of the "Music Staff Notation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Music Staff Notation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Music Staff Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Music Staff Notation" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Music Staff Notation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Music Staff Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Music Staff Notation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.